Skip to content

 Click to show Characteristics of Common Polysaccharides example problem

-Which one of the following polysaccharides correspond to the description 'polymer of β-linked glucose units found in plants'.
+Which one of the following polysaccharides correspond to the description 'highly branched energy storage in animals'.

 Classify the Fischer Projection of a Monosaccharide